4 ways to improve communication between marketing and sales

 Learn how

-3. Encourage frequent interaction and open communication between teams
+3. Encourage frequent interaction and effective communication between sales and marketing teams

 Whether they recognize it or not, sales and marketing are basically two sides of the same coin.
 Marketing attracts potential clients and sales wins them over.